-We regulate the export of organic products from Australia.
+We regulate the export of organic/bio-dynamic goods from Australia.
 This ensures that goods:

 - comply with export laws

 You can find out more in an overview of our regulatory system.